 According the the Bureau of Labor Statistics, 3.6 percent of workers leave their place of employment each month.
-Do you know how many employees you lose each year to turnover?
+Do you know your organization's cost of employee turnover?

 Although most companies keep track of employee turnover, many fall short when they try to understand its causes and costs in a meaningful way.
-It can be challenging to evaluate employee turnover for the first (or second, or third) time, so we’ll take you through this process step by step.
+It can be challenging to evaluate the cost of losing employees for the first (or second, or third) time, so we’ll take you through this process step by step.

 Do you know how much employee turnover costs you each year?